ddns-so/docs/README.md

       "eth": "0xd8da6bf26964af9d7eed9e03e53415d37aa96045",
       "dot": "",    // Indicates Polkadot address
-      "btc": "",    // Indicates the btc address
+      "btc": "",    // Indicates the btc address "text": [
-      // These contents of the following text are from the screenshot 1 "text": [
         "url",      // URL representing Twitter
         "avatar"    // The URL representing the avatar